AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 1. If prompted, click the [Cache Management](../systems/cache-management.md) link in the message at the top of the page and refresh any invalid cache.

-**Congratulations!** You have completed the first part of the Simple Page exercise.
-Keep the work that you created, so you can refer to it later.

 ## Part 2: Contained row with two equal columns

 In this part of the exercise, you add a row to the page, and divide the row into two equal columns.
 Then, you add a linked image to each column.
 In the instructions, each new row is added before the first row to make the [!DNL Page Builder] panel line up with the stage.
 At the end of the exercise, you rearrange the rows so they match the Simple Page example.